What is a financial windfall? Is managing a windfall something you are prepared to do?

 These additional funds aren’t fairy tales or dreams, but financial “prizes” that can help you reach goals faster.
 Or they can throw you into depression if they are squandered or have to be used to catch up on bills.

-Financial windfalls are extra money that can be timely but yet unexpected.
+Financial windfalls are extra money that can be timely but yet unexpected – and could happen suddenly.
 If you take a walk through last year’s bank account, you’ll find them sitting there, those wonderful little-unexpected bonuses.

 What did you do with them?
 If you’re like most of us, they evaporated.
 And most likely went to catching up on bill paying, or decreasing debt, which is not a bad thing.

 But have you considered that there can be a better way to handle a large sum of money that comes your way?